 Subtle changes in resting states, breathing and posture reverberate exponentially through the organism driving emergence – which transforms embodiment, this is the focus of MESHWORK Fundamentals.

-MESHWORK Fundamentals is designed to enhance the overall quality of Integrated Embodiment.
-Fundamentals incorporates practices and concepts, to move you […]
+MESHWORK Fundamentals is for people that want to go deeper and is designed to enhance the overall quality of Integrated Embodiment.
+Fundamentals incorporates practices and concepts, to move you beyond redundant patterns which impact negatively on natural resting states, breathing, posture and movement.

 This Assisted Mobility course incorporates practices and concepts that will increase your capacity for safe, reliable and better integrated movement.